How mathematics contributes to medicine and biology

 Modeling biological ecosystems

-Mathematics applied to biology also provides a framework for modeling complex interactions within ecosystems.
-Mathematical models help predict the dynamics of organism populations, the effect of certain environmental factors, as well as interactions between species.
+Applied mathematics to biology also offers a framework for modeling complex interactions within ecosystems.
+Mathematical models help predict dynamics of organism populations, the effects of certain environmental factors, and interactions between species.
 These models are essential for resource conservation and habitat management.

 Biomechanics and simulation

-In the field of biomechanics, mathematics proves crucial for simulating how the human body functions and analyzing performance.
+In the field of biomechanics, mathematics are crucial for simulating the functioning of the human body and analyzing performance.
 For example, modeling movements contributes to the design of prosthetics and orthopedic devices tailored to the individual needs of patients.
-This allows engineers and physicians to collaborate effectively to enhance the quality of life for individuals with disabilities.
+This allows engineers and physicians to collaborate effectively to improve the quality of life for people with disabilities.

 Advancements through chaos theory